 While on the phone verify that the rates are fixed.
 Find out their hourly rates for labor and what the cost would be for the parts or a newfor example.
 Locksmiths with no fixed rates can end up giving you an exorbitant bill for unexpected parts or for extra time required to do the job.

 Unless it’s an, have your locksmith come out during regular daytime business hours.
 Any service call done at night is going to be more expensive.
 If the locksmith company is telling you on the phone that their rates are fixed throughout the year, day or night, they are most probably not telling the entire truth.
 Beware because they’ll probably overcharge you in other ways like adding on a call-out charge or asking you to pay some other ridiculous charges.

 If you do have a need for an emergency locksmith at night time, but can stay overnight for free, make your service-call in the morning and save some cash.

 Be Present While the Locksmith Works

 Be there so that you have an understanding as to what is needed to solve the problem and the steps needed to complete the work.
 Give the locksmith his space to do the job comfortably but at the same time keep an eye on how the work is progressing.
 If something doesn’t seem right and he’s wasting time or seems to be replacing a part unnecessarily, you’re there to keep him accountable.
-This is especially true if you’re locked out.
+This is especially true if you’re.
 You could very well provide some useful information that helps him find an easier solution and thus save time and money.